 Why Do Pools Need Chemicals?

 You may have wondered at some point why pools even need chemicals to be safe.
-There are several reasons adding chemicals to pool water is a common practice.
+There are several reasons why adding chemicals to pool water is a common practice.
 The first is to allow people to swim in the same water without worrying about contamination from bodily fluids or mucous membranes.

 There are many living organisms that could make a home in your pool if you don’t use chemicals.
 The most common threat is algae, which may pose a health threat if you come in close contact.
 It’s easier to prevent algae growth than to deal with a bloom.